TanveerMujtabaKhan/TestingFramework/README.md

 I have used TestNG testing framework, I have created an testng.xml where i have put the testcase to run.

+Cross Browser :

+Change the browser name in config.properties file
+For Google Chrome ----- chrome
+For FireFox ------------ firefox

 Directory Details :
 1- Config.properties currently has application url and execution Platform Location : src\main\java\configurations\config.properties